BareTuna/breeze-cursors-for-inkscape/README.md

 :warning: *If it isn't showing up, try restarting Inkscape, and if not, it's probably because user-specifc Inkscape cursors are taking precendence over system-wide Inkscape cursors.
 On Linux, double check that `~/.config/inkscape/icons/hicolor/cursors/` does not use the default Inkscape cursors.*

+## Contributing

+Fork the repo on github, edit the files locally, and pull request back here :sparkles:

+You can also [grab a copy](https://downgit.github.io/#/home?url=https://github.com/BareTuna/breeze-cursors-for-inkscape/tree/main/cursors) of the cursors, and begin editing them.

+There is a drop-shadow effect I've made that you can use to get a consistent drop-shadow effect for the cursors.
+Breeze cursors use it, and I've matched the drop-shadow effect as near as I can tell.
+To use the effect or remove it, you'll need to open up the XML editor, and add `;filter:url(./-common.svg#def-drop-shadow);` at the very end of the `style` attribute.
+Drop shadows should only be applied on the outlines of the cursors.

+Thanks 💖